 Clinical trials may be a good option for patients who need treatment for progressive cancer, as it has been shown that participation in clinical trials may result in a better prognosis.
 Patients who participate in a clinical trial are always closely monitored through tests, hospital visits and other follow up.
 In a clinical drug trial, patients are usually divided into groups for comparison in order to ensure clear results.
 Neither you nor the doctor will know whether you are receiving the drug to be tested in the study or whether you have been randomly placed in the control group.

 Your doctor may ask you if you wish to participate in a clinical trial.
-Participation costs nothing and is entirely voluntary.
+It costs nothing to participate and it is entirely voluntary.